RedPitaya/Documentation/quickStart/first.rst

 .. note::

     For any issues during setup, check :ref:`troubleshooting <faq>` or look on the |forum| for a solution.
-    If you cannot find a solution, please post your problem, providing as much detail as possible.
+    If you cannot find a solution, please write to support@redpitaya.com or post your problem on the forum, providing the following details:

+       - Red Pitaya board model (STEMlab 125-14, SDRlab 122-16, SIGNALlab 250-12, etc.),
+       - Is the board a variation of any board models (Low Noise, External Clock),
+       - Red Pitaya OS version (bottom-right corner of the web interface),
+       - Description of the problem in as much detail as possible,
+       - Any other information you think might be relevant to the situation.

 .. |forum| raw:: html